 When you define boundaries, you associate the space with calmness and limit and eliminate as many distractions and interruptions as possible.

 Besides decorations, there are other tools you can add to your space to enhance your meditation.
 You can use a crystal, sage, candles or a singing bowl to purify the energy or space.
-You can use some nice smelling candles and journal for writing down the things you reflect on.
+You can use some nice smelling candles and a journal for writing down the things you reflect on.
 Meditation, as you know, is a deeply personal experience – one that is supposed to inspire you to connect with yourself.
 So you want to do all you can to maximize every session.

 Fresh Air is Essential